Azure/azure-sdk-for-java/sdk/jdbc/azure-identity-extensions/README.md

 ## Key concepts

-Azure Identity Providers contains a common template framework for users to get a token from Azure AD and use the token as a password.
+Azure Identity Extensions contains a common template framework for users to get a token from Azure AD and use the token as a password.
 For example, to connect Azure hosted MySQL, get a token from Azure AD and use the token as a password to connect with MySQL.